 Frank Horvat – composer & pianist

-With a continuously growing discography and composition premieres on four continents, he has performed in a variety of venues and festivals worldwide including the Glenn Gould Studio, Massey Hall, Nuit Blanche, Music and Beyond Festival, Beaches Jazz Festival, NXNE, Gallery 345, NYC’s St. Mark’s Church-in-the-Bowery and his compositions have been featured in plays, film and on television networks like the CBC, CBS, HBO, Vice & Bravo as well as radio stations internationally.
+He has been featured on over a dozen albums on labels including ATMA Classique, Really Records, and Centrediscs.
+With composition premieres on four continents, his works have been showcased internationally in theatre, feature films, and radio/TV networks including the CBC, CBS, Discovery, HBO, Vice & Bravo.
+He has performed in a variety of venues and festivals worldwide including the Glenn Gould Studio, Massey Hall, Nuit Blanche, Music and Beyond Festival, Beaches Jazz Festival, NXNE, Gallery 345, NYC’s St. Mark’s Church-in-the-Bowery.

 Born in Ottawa, he now lives by the lake in Toronto with his wife/manager.
 Frank is an Associate Composer at the Canadian Music Centre, a member of the Canadian League of Composers, and the inaugural recipient of the Kathleen McMorrow Music Award for contemporary composition.
-His work has been supported by the Canada Council for the Arts, Ontario Arts Council, Toronto Arts Council and FACTOR.
-He is passionate about social issues related to human rights, mental health and the environment.
-Learn about his upcoming projects at frankhorvat.com.
+His work has been supported by the Canada Council for the Arts, Ontario Arts Council, SOCAN Foundation, Toronto Arts Council and FACTOR.
+Discover Frank’s latest projects at www.frankhorvat.com.